open-meteo/open-data/tutorial_download_era5/README.md

 # Historical Weather Data from ERA5

 Conducting intensive analyses on millions of events with varying locations and time steps is facilitated by having data available locally or on a dedicated high-performance VM instance.
-With Open-Meteo on AWS Open Data, you can download temperature data for the past 80 years using the Copernicus ERA5-Land dataset.
+In this tutorial, you can download temperature data for the past 80 years using the Copernicus ERA5-Land dataset with Open-Meteo on AWS Open Data.

 The Open-Meteo API can be installed locally using Docker or prebuilt Ubuntu packages.
 This tutorial uses Docker.
 More information can be found in the [Getting Started Guide](https://github.com/open-meteo/open-meteo/blob/main/docs/getting-started.md).